uchen-ml/uchenml.tech/src/content/post/optimizing-linear.md

 - Only the C++20 standard library is used.
 ABSL dependency is there (logging, asserts and some utilities) but it is under consideration if its inclusion will remain mandatory.
 - No compiler-specific optimizations, including pragmas, conditional compilations or intrinsics.
 - No CPU architecture-specific optimizations.
 Particularly, no optimizations for one architecture that may be detrimental for others.
 Apple M2 and Intel Core CPUs are used to inform and direct the optimization efforts.
-- Uchen is and will remain a CPU-only ML framework.
+- Uchen.ML is and will remain a CPU-only ML framework.
 There are no plans at this point to implement GPU or other acceleration support.

 This constraints will be lifted as the deployment targets and actual requirements are better understood.